Klipper3d/klipper/docs/Contact.md

 you have questions on the code then you can also ask in the [Klipper Community Forum](#community-forum) or on the [Klipper Community Discord](#discord-chat).
-If you would like to provide an update on your current progress then you can open a Github issue with the location of your code, an overview of the changes, and a description of its current status.
+If you would like to provide an update on your current progress then you can open a GitHub issue with the location of your code, an overview of the changes, and a description of its current status.